by Roberta Kalechofsky, Ph.D.

 Her view might have prevailed, despite her penchant for bizarre behavior, including claiming to have willed Bernard and another notorious vivisector to their deaths.
 But, widespread though opposition to vivisection was, the cause was split between “clerics and moralists,” whose focus was preventing cruelty to both humans and animals, and innumerable proponents of alternative approaches to health and medicine, including faith healers and out-and-out quacks.

 The devil himself

-If Bernard sold his soul to the devil, Kalechovsky hints, the devil himself might have been Stephen Paget, who founded the Research Defense Society in 1906.
+If Bernard sold his soul to the devil, Kalechofsky hints, the devil himself might have been Stephen Paget, who founded the Research Defense Society in 1906.